sp4ee/website-source/content/build-log/020-brushless-solar-motor.md

 I need a good excuse for a microcontroller.

-Let's make it count the motor's turns and show it on a display!
+Let's make it count the wheel's turns and show it on a display!
 In fact, let's make it count those turns _forever_, showing a number that grows day after day and never resets.
 In fact, let's call this thing the _forever engine_!

 I'm so happy with this concept that I made a quick pencil sketch.
 I put it as the site's title image, but here it is again: